 Site Captains are special volunteers who take on the leadership role of organizing and implementing Earth Day events at their local park.
 They are passionate and dedicated members of their communities, who are always willing to lend a helping hand.
 Site Captains commit to responsibilities before, during and after the Earth Day event.
 Look at the “2020 Earth Day Site Captain Packet“ to learn more. *Site Captain registration closes Friday, March 20, 2020

-Once your park has a Site Captain, you can sign up as a volunteer.
-And if you don’t see your park listed or another park you want to join, sign up here for updates on Earth Day to see which parks become available for Earth Day.
+If you don’t see your park listed or another park you want to join, sign up here for updates on Earth Day to see which parks become available for Earth Day.

-Become an Earth Day 2019 sponsor!
+Become an Earth Day 2020 sponsor!

 Friends of the Parks has been cleaning and greening Chicago’s parks and preserves since 1975.
 Now your company can benefit from sponsoring Friends of the Parks’ Earth Day Parks & Preserves Clean Up!
 This is the Midwest’s largest Earth Day parks clean up, with 5,000 volunteers who “act locally” on Earth Day by cleaning and sprucing up their neighborhood parks, playgrounds and forest preserves.
-Our volunteers make a big impact on the quality of life in their own neighborhoods and highlight the importance of Earth Day to our global environment.You can show your company’s commitment to our local environment in 2019 by sponsoring Earth Day!
+Our volunteers make a big impact on the quality of life in their own neighborhoods and highlight the importance of Earth Day to our global environment.You can show your company’s commitment to our local environment in 2020 by sponsoring Earth Day!
 This event highlights the importance of Earth Day as a way to build “Healthy Parks for a Healthy Chicago.”
 Companies can also join in with teams to volunteer the day of the event.